 - Those funds are invested in your underlying portfolio, and earnings may ebb and flow with the investment’s performance over time.
 The qualified retirement plan’s contributions and earnings grow on a tax-deferred basis until the time of withdrawal.

 - Step 4

 - After reaching 59 ½ years old, you may begin withdrawing funds from the plan to use as retirement income.
-You will pay income taxes on your withdrawals at that time.
+You may pay income taxes on your withdrawals at that time.
 Depending on the year you were born, you must begin taking required minimum distributions at either age 70 ½ or age 72.

 Types of 401(k) Plans